Connect with us

 Some of the units will be sold for Sh1 million.
 PHOTO | FILE

-The Kenyan government is seeking joint venture partners to build 33,336 low cost houses across the country as part of its plan to deliver 500,000 affordable units in five years.
+The Kenyan government is seeking joint venture partners to build 33,336 low-cost houses across the country as part of its plan to deliver 500,000 affordable units in five years.

-Through the State Department for Housing and Urban Development, the government has invited investors for joint venture partnerships in developing the affordable housing units.
+Through the State Department for Housing and Urban Development, the government has invited investors for joint venture partnerships in developing affordable housing units.

-Most of the houses will be built at the Nairobi Railway City, where at least 20,000 low cost houses will be developed and sold to civil servants, pension schemes, and the public.
+Most of the houses will be built at the Nairobi Railway City, where at least 20,000 low-cost houses will be developed and sold to civil servants, pension schemes, and the public.

 The joint venture partners are expected to build another 13,336 housing units in various towns across the country under the affordable housing programme.